-Figuring out which hose insulation is right for your system can be a complicated process.
-The STAMPED method provides a quick way to start outlining specifications for vacuum jacketed hoses — or any other type of thermally insulated tubing.
+The STAMPED method provides a quick way to start outlining specifications for vacuum jacketed hoses (and is widely used across hose and insulated hose industries in general).
 STAMPED is an acronym that stands for Size, Temperature, Application, Materials, Pressure, End fittings, and Delivery.

 Size requirements include diameter, length, and overall thickness.
 When specifying sizes, it’s helpful to include a drawing, if you have one.